LearnLib/alex/src/site/markdown/index.md

 [![Web Picker Example](images/webpicker.jpg)][webpicker]

 Define user interaction with your web application in a clean and easy to use editor.
-ALEX offers over 20 different actions to simulate the user interaction.
+ALEX offers over 20 different actions to simulate user interactions.

 [webpicker]: features.html#webpicker